Solvro/backend-cocktail-api/README.md

    npm install
    ```

 Rename `.example.env` to `.env` and configure your environment variables there.
+At this point you can regenerace app key with `node ace generate:key`.

 Migrate the database schema:
    ```